Coconut Ladoo | Quick Coconut Balls With Condensed Milk

 Coconut ladoo is a delicious and quick recipe to make for the festival season.
 It is made with freshly grated coconut and sweetened condensed milk.

-The last recipe under my theme for week which is Diwali sweets and savories is this Coconut Ladoo.
-I started the series with Rava ladoo and ending it with yet another ladoo that can be made in under 30 minutes.
-The best part about this coconut ladoo is that it uses only half a can of condensed milk.
+The last recipe under my theme for the week which is Diwali sweets and savories is this Coconut Ladoo.
+I started the series with Rava ladoo and ended it with yet another ladoo that can be made in under 30 minutes.

-That means we get to lick and enjoy the remaining half can of the condensed milk.
 I don't know about you, but if there is one thing I cannot resist licking, that would be condensed milk.
 I often look for recipes that use a little condensed milk so I get a reason to open a can.
 If you want to make your own condensed milk, check out the recipe here.

 Why make this recipe